 In contrast to this, the tests of basic cognitive skills aim at assessing individual differences of fluid cognitive abilities.
-While these are subject to age-related changes, in comparison to the education-and knowledge-related competences they prove to be less culture-, experience- and language-dependent and more strongly biologically determined.
+While these are subject to age-related changes, in comparison to the education-and knowledge-related competences they prove to be less culture-, experience- and language-dependent.
 In this context, these tests provide an individual basis and differentiating basic function for the acquisition of education-dependent competences.

-Among the facets of cognitive mechanics, two common marker variables stand out: perceptual speed (WG) and reasoning (SF).
+Among the facets of cognitive mechanics, two common marker variables stand out: perceptual speed and reasoning.

 Perceptual speed marks the basal speed of information processing ("speed").
 In NEPS, this is measured by the Picture Symbol Test (NEPS-BZT).
-This is based on an improved version of the Digit-Symbol Test (DST) from the intelligence tests of the Wechsler family by Lang, Weiss, Stocker and von Rosenbladt (2007).
-Analogously to this improved version, the NEPS-BZT requires the reverse performance: to enter the correct figures for the preset symbols according to an answer key.
+This is based on an improved version of the Digit-Symbol Test (DST) from the tests of the Wechsler family by Lang, Weiss, Stocker and von Rosenbladt (2007).
+Analogously to this improved version, the NEPS-BZT requires the performance to enter the correct figures for the preset symbols according to an answer key.

-Reasoning serves as key marker of fluid intelligence (Gottfredson, 1997).
-The NEPS reasoning test (NEPS-MAT) is designed as a matrices test in the tradition of the RAVEN Test.
+Reasoning serves as key marker of mental performance (Baltes et al., 1999).
+The NEPS reasoning test (NEPS-MAT) is designed as a matrices test in the tradition of the typical reasoning tests.
 Each item of the matrices test consists of several horizontally and vertically arranged fields in which different geometrical elements are shown - with only one field remaining free.
 The logical rules on which the pattern of the geometrical elements is based have to be deduced in order to be able to select the right complement for the free field from the offered solutions.